 |Existing internal processes need not be changed|

-Furthermore, the ability to configure software to your organization’s specific requirements is recognized as industry standard best practice.
-The recently updated ISO 45001 for Occupational Health and Safety Management Systems Requirements agrees that your application needs to be flexible for an organization to easily improve safety.
+Furthermore, the recently updated ISO 45001 for Occupational Health and Safety Management Systems Requirements agrees that your application needs to be flexible in order to improve safety management.

 Configurability is king, but demand for OOTB will grow

 Whatever your preference, it’s likely that many of the 200 EHS software vendors worldwide can deliver a fit-for-purpose system.